Persistent Software Combining: Recoverable Data Stuctures

-The persistence scheme of \PBcomb\ guarantees that the head and the tail of the simulated queue are persistent.
-Additionally, \PBqueue\ persists the modifications performed by the combiners on the nodes of the linked list.
-This is necessary, since otherwise, these modifications will not survive after a crash, which may result in an inconsistent state and violate durable linearizability (and this also detectable recoverability).
-Note that a \Dequeue\ operation only updates the head of the simulated queue and does not modify the nodes of the linked list.
+The persistence scheme of \PBcomb\ guarantees that the head and the tail of the queue are persisted. \PBqueue\ also persists the modifications performed by the combiners on the nodes of the linked list.
+This is necessary, since otherwise, these modifications will not survive after a crash, which may result in an inconsistent state and violate durable linearizability.
+A \Dequeue\ only updates the head of the simulated queue and does not modify the nodes of the linked list.
 Therefore, the effects of a dequeue combiner on the simulated state of the queue are correctly persisted by the dequeue instance of \PBcomb.
-However, there is a subtlety that needs to be addressed, regarding the nodes of the linked list that can be removed by the dequeue combiners.
+However, there is a subtlety that needs to be addressed regarding the nodes of the linked list that can be removed by the dequeue combiners.
 An enqueue combiner simulates the active \Enqueue\ requests by directly modifying the nodes of the linked list and then persisting these modifications.
-Thus, if no care is taken, a dequeue combiner may remove list nodes that have been appended by an active enqueue combiner.
-Then, the dequeue combiner may complete (and the served \Dequeue\ operations may respond) before the enqueue combiner persists its modifications.
-This jeopardizes detectability.
-To address this issue, \PBqueue\ disallows dequeue combiners to remove any node from the linked list that has not yet been persisted.
-Due to lack of space, the code and a more detailed description of \PBqueue\ are provided in Appendix~\ref{appendix:PBqueue}.
+Thus, if no care is taken, a dequeue combiner may remove list nodes that have been appended by an active enqueue combiner but not yet persisted.
+This may jeopardize detectable recoverability.
+To address this, \PBqueue\ disallows dequeue combiners to remove any node from the linked list that has not yet been persisted.
+It achieves this by using a shared volatile variable $\mathit{oldTail}$.
+An enqueue combiner updates $\mathit{oldTail}$ to point to the last node of the queue after it persists its changes and before releasing the lock.
+A dequeue combiner removes nodes from the linked list up until $\mathit{oldTail}$.